Paink64/HPC-AI-Resources/HPC-Simple-ML.md

 ```
 3️⃣ Click **Run** (▶) and check the graph! 🎨📊

-📌 Expected Output: A graph displaying data points along with a prediction line illustrating the trend.
+✅ Visualization complete!
+You should now see a scatter plot with a regression line showing the relationship between average rooms and house value. 📊🎨🎉

 ---